mmlacak/crochess/docs/source/libcc/organization.rst

 :term:`Method`\s are named after their :term:`entity`, so that they look like :c:`cc_<entity>_<method_name>()`.

-For instance, some :c:`CcPos` methods are:
+For instance, some :c:struct:`CcPos` methods are:

 - :c:`bool cc_pos_is_valid( CcPos pos );`
 - :c:`bool cc_pos_is_static_step( CcPos pos );`